ZebraDevs/fetch_tools/README.md

 switch between robots with ease.
 It works by inferring what robot you're working on from `$ROS_MASTER_URI` and automating common tasks such as account creation, code syncing, and running commands.
-It assumes that you always edit code in your ROS Workspace and then synchronize the robot with your workspace afterwards, so that you can run it.
-This keeps all code that you are developing on your computer in case someone takes it.
+It assumes that you always edit code in your ROS Workspace and then push a copy of the workspace to the robot afterwards, so that you can run it.
+This keeps all code that you are developing on your computer in case someone takes the robot.

 ### Example Workflow